roytang/blog/content/quotes/tic.md

 ### 574

-<hunter> then it's a paradox
+&lt;hunter&gt; then it's a paradox

-<hunter> baka naimpress sila kay mole
+&lt;hunter&gt; baka naimpress sila kay mole

-<hunter> then they're like "all testers should be like him!"
+&lt;hunter&gt; then they're like &quot;all testers should be like him!&quot;

 ---